DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

              'stats','classInt','gridExtra','lmtest','car','MASS','caret','glmnet')
 ```

 For loading and/or installing the packages, you can run the following command.
-The packages that are installed in your machine will be automatically loaded.
-Those that are not installed will be installed and loaded to your R session.
+The packages that are installed in your machine be automatically loaded.
+Those that are not installed be installed and loaded to your R session.
 Remember to provide permits if linux is used as operative system.

 ```r